rdegges/rdegges-blog/articles/2012/successful-github-development.md

 If you can't use Travis CI for any reason, you should use [Jenkins][].
 Jenkins is a simple continuous integration server that you can easily configure to build your projects.
-If you are using Jenkins, be sure to link users (from your documentation) to your Jenkins webpage so they can view your test builds.
+If you are using Jenkins, be sure to link users (from your documentation) to your Jenkins web page so they can view your test builds.

-​4.
-Use GitHub Issues
+### 4. Use GitHub Issues

 GitHub issues is the best way to track issues for your project, and you should encourage your users (and contributors) to use it for: